 It was also in Quebec that Wallonia-Brussels established its first Wallonia-Brussels General Delegation on November 5, 1982, in Quebec City.
 In 1996, the AWEX office was established in Montreal, while in 2013, the Wallonia-Brussels General Delegation opened a branch in Montreal as well.
 In 2014, the WBI Science and Technology Liaison Office for Canada was established in Montreal, at the Quartier de l'Innovation.

-Towards new collaborations with Ontario
+Strengthened collaborations with Ontario

 Cooperation with Acadia